The MARS15-based FermiCORD code system for calculation of the accelerator-induced residual dose: Acknowledgements

 \section{Acknowledgements}

 We are grateful for the vital contributions of the Fermilab staff and the technical staff of the participating institutions.
-This work was supported by the US Department of Energy; the Italian Istituto Nazionale di Fisica Nucleare; the US National Science Foundation; the Ministry of Education and Science of the Russian Federation; the Thousand Talents Plan of the Republic of China; the Helmholtz Association of Germany; and the EU Horizon 2020 Research and Innovation Program under the Marie Sklodowska-Curie Grant Agreement No.690385.
-This work was also supported in part by the US Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists (WDTS) under the Science Undergraduate Laboratory Internships Program (SULI).
-Fermilab is operated by Fermi Research Alliance, LLC under Contract No.\ De-AC02-07CH11359 with the US Department of Energy.
+This work was supported by the US Department of Energy; the Italian Istituto Nazionale di Fisica Nucleare; the Science and Technology Facilities Council, UK; the Ministry of Education and Science of the Russian Federation; the US National Science Foundation; the Thousand Talents Plan of China; the Helmholtz Association of Germany; and the EU Horizon 2020 Research and Innovation Program under the Marie Sklodowska-Curie Grant Agreement No.690385.
+Fermilab is operated by Fermi Research Alliance, LLC under Contract No. De-AC02-07CH11359 with the US Department of Energy, Office of Science, Office of High Energy Physics.
+The United States Government retains and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.
+This work was supported in part by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists (WDTS) under the Science Undergraduate Laboratory Internships Program (SULI).